Arnie-He/TOLD_ZERO/README.md

-# tdmpc2-jax
+# TOLD-ZERO

-A re-implementation of [TD-MPC2](https://www.tdmpc2.com/) in Jax/Flax.
+The first part is a re-implementation of [TD-MPC2](https://www.tdmpc2.com/) in Jax/Flax.
 JIT'ing the planning/update steps makes training 5-10x faster compared to the original PyTorch implementation.

 ## Usage